einbahnstrasse/MTEC1003-slides/_slides/python.conditionals.tutorial.v01.md

 <pre><code class="python" data-trim data-noescape>  list1 = []
   list2 = []</code></pre>

-All 3 are empty, and list1 has been _assigned_ to list3.
 [_(Remember! = does not mean "equal"!)_](#/10/1){:target="_blank"}

 <i class='fas fa-arrow-alt-circle-down' style='font-size:48px;color:red'>